21-lessons/21-lessons.github.io/collections/_episodes/TFTC7.md

 ---
 layout: page
-title: Matt Corallo on how everyone is ignorant when it comes to Bitcoin
+title: Matt Corallo on how Everyone is Ignorant when it comes to Bitcoin
 podcast: TFTC
 episode: 7
 hosts: Marty Bent